sysfce2/godot-docs/classes/class_resource.rst

 - |void| **set_scene_unique_id**\ (\ value\: :ref:`String<class_String>`\ )
 - :ref:`String<class_String>` **get_scene_unique_id**\ (\ )

-A unique identifier relative to the this resource's scene.
+A unique identifier relative to this resource's scene.
 If left empty, the ID is automatically generated when this resource is saved inside a :ref:`PackedScene<class_PackedScene>`.
 If the resource is not inside a scene, this property is empty by default.

 \ **Note:** When the :ref:`PackedScene<class_PackedScene>` is saved, if multiple resources in the same scene use the same ID, only the earliest resource in the scene hierarchy keeps the original ID.
 The other resources are assigned new IDs from :ref:`generate_scene_unique_id()<class_Resource_method_generate_scene_unique_id>`.